 Devon Countryside Access Forum seeks new members

-Posted on: 24 January 2017
+Posted on: 24 January 2020

-Devon County Council (the appointing authority for the Forum) is now carrying out its annual recruitment.
-If you are enthusiastic about recreational access to the countryside or urban green space; have a land interests or a professional involvement; or are a landowner or land manager affected by recreational access on your land, they would love to hear from you.
-No qualifications are necessary as training is given.
+Sarah Slade, Chair of the Devon Countryside Access Forum, said: “If you are enthusiastic about recreational access to the countryside or urban green space or have a professional involvement, or are a landowner or land manager affected by recreational access on your land, we would like to hear from you.”